 Taking the Plunge #2 // Guest posts by dynamic entrepreneurs who left behind everything they knew to follow their true passion.
-Stories of hard work, failures, friendships and full on love for what they do.
+Stories of hard work, failures, friendships and full-on love for what they do.

 1. Do everything yourself (initially)

 If you’re starting your own business, you need to know the operations inside out.
 How will you ever learn if you keep delegating work out?
 Back in the day, one of the first things I sought out was a web designer for Bloombombs.
 I spoke to countless agencies and freelancers.
 I could never comprehend the services they proposed – “minifying code; improving place and UI; removing iframes, etc.”- what exactly did all this mean?
 Probably a lot to a web developer but to a newbie like me, zilch.
-And if I was going to be charged a boat load of money to “…increase backlinks during process of fresh indexing on Google…”, I better be damn sure of what that meant.
+And if I was going to be charged a boatload of money to “…increase backlinks during the process of fresh indexing on Google…”, I better be damn sure of what that meant.

 To shed some light on the jargon, I started researching web design and eventually ended up building the website myself - a decent one that fulfilled what I needed (FYI, Wix is the easiest for beginners).
 Similarly, I’ve started taking online classes on digital marketing (specifically conversion optimization) because no digital marketer I met was able to back up their campaign ideas with data.

 That’s not to say that everyone should take on all tasks themselves.
 Get into the habit of knowing the basics of bookkeeping and accounting, digital marketing, tax, etc. The idea is to have a general understanding of all the silos within your company so that at a bare minimum, you’re able to have more enlightened conversations with the people you’ve hired.

 2. Beware the snake-oil salesmen of our times – ‘Digital Marketers’